Culture of Qatar: Theatre

 Theatre emerged in Qatar during the mid-20th century, with the establishment of the troupes of the Qatari Theatrical Troupe in 1972 and the Al Sadd Theatrical Troupe in 1973.
-Notably, The Doha Players, founded in 1954, stands as the oldest English-speaking amateur theatre club in Qatar.
+The Doha Players, founded in 1954, stands as the oldest English-speaking amateur theatre club in Qatar.
 By 1986, efforts to support theatrical endeavors culminated in the formation of the first company aimed at aiding troupes and actors in producing plays.
-Venues for performances include the Qatar National Theater, Katara Drama Theatre, and Al Rayyan Theatre.
+Venues include the Qatar National Theater, Katara Drama Theatre, and Al Rayyan Theatre.

-Themes explored in Qatari theatre reflect a dynamic interplay between tradition and modernity.
-While specific topics, such as polygamy, marriage, family issues, and political discord have been subject to societal taboos, they have also served as popular subjects for theatrical examination.
-Plays like Ommul Zain (1975) by Abdulrahman Al-Mannai have addressed generational conflicts arising from Qatar's rapid development, while others like Ibtisam in the Dock (1985) and Girls Market offer critical perspectives on arranged marriages and societal norms.
-Furthermore, geopolitical events, such as the blockade imposed on Qatar in 2017, have spurred a surge in politically-themed plays.
+While specific theatrical themes, such as polygamy, marriage, family issues, and political discord have been subject to societal taboos, they have also served as popular subjects for theatre.
+Plays like Ommul Zain (1975) by Abdulrahman Al-Mannai addressed generational conflicts arising from Qatar's rapid development, while others like Ibtisam in the Dock (1985) and Girls Market offer perspectives on arranged marriages and societal norms.
+Furthermore, geopolitical events, such as the blockade imposed on Qatar in 2017, spurred an increase in politically-themed plays.